+Rear Wheel
-Removal and installation of rear wheel fitted with quick release mechanism.
-Use same procedure as for standard rearwheel, with the exception of loosening axle nuts.
-Operate the quick release lever by pulling away from the wheel 180° torelease the wheel from the frame.

-When installing the rear wheel, position the wheel centrally in the frame, folding back the lever, then, when in position foldthe lever into its closed position.

-Check quick release lever is in the correct and fully locked position before each ride.
+- 1. Use same procedure as for standard rear wheel, with the exception of loosening axle nuts.
+Operate the quick release lever by pulling away from the wheel 180° to release the wheel from the frame. - 2.
+When installing the rear wheel, position the wheel centrally in the frame, folding back the lever, then, when in position fold the lever into its closed position. - 3.
+Check quick release lever is in the correct and fully locked position before each ride. - 4.
 Reset rear brake quick release mechanism and check brake for proper operation.

-RIM WEAR LINE LIMIT INDICATOR
+Rim Wear Line Limit Indicator

-If your bicycle is fitted with disc brakes to the front and rear the following explanation is not applicable and can beignored.
+If your bicycle is fitted with disc brakes to the front and rear, the following explanation is not applicable and can be ignored.

 Invisible Safety Line

 This type of safety line is manufactured into the aluminium extrusion of the rim.
 It is invisible until worn out.
-Underexcessive wear the safety line will become visible so the rim no longer has a continuous braking surface.
-It will appear asif there were a hole or groove in the surface.
-THE RIM MUST BE REPLACED BY A PROFESSIONAL CYCLE MECHANIC BEFORE THE BIKE IS RIDDEN
+Under excessive wear the safety line will become visible so the rim no longer has a continuous braking surface.
+It will appear as if there were a hole or groove in the surface.